 - Custodial establishments

-- Golf courses and fishing lodges
+- Golf courses, fishing lodges and yacht clubs

 - Hotels, restaurants and public houses